deivid-rodriguez/pry-byebug/README.md

 You can set and adjust breakpoints directly from a Pry session using the following commands:

-**break:** Set a new breakpoint.
-Accepts a line number in the current file, a file and line number, or a method, and an optional condition.
-By passing various flags, existing breakpoints can be changed.
+**break:** Set a new breakpoint from a line number in the current file, a file and line number, or a method.
+Pass an optional expression to create a conditional breakpoint.
+Edit existing breakpoints via various flags.

 Examples: